MCP HubMCP Hub

 • MCP Compliance: Adheres to the latest MCP protocol specifications, ensuring a standard-driven approach.

-A Model Context Protocol (MCP) server lets AI assistants like Claude use the Exa AI Search API for web searches, allowing them to access real-time web information in a safe and controlled manner.
+A Model Context Protocol (MCP) server lets AI assistants like Claude use the Exa AI Search API for web searches.
+This setup allows AI models to get real-time web information in a safe and controlled way.

-The Model Context Protocol (MCP) is a system that enables AI applications to connect to external tools and data sources, offering a safe way for AI assistants to interact with local services and APIs while keeping the user in control.
+The Model Context Protocol (MCP) is a system that lets AI apps, like Claude Desktop, connect to external tools and data sources.
+It provides a clear and safe way for AI assistants to work with local services and APIs while keeping the user in control.

 The Exa MCP server:

-• Enables AI assistants to perform web searches using Exa's search API.
+• Enables AI assistants to perform web searches using Exa's powerful search API

 Before you begin, ensure you have: